georgevarghese185/GlidePlayer/README.md

 * More possible features to take shape in the future.

-### Current progress
+### Current progress:
+##### Beta Version 0.1 Released
+You can download the app from Google Play Store at this link: https://play.google.com/store/apps/details?id=com.teefourteen.glideplayer or you can download the apk from the release section of the GitHub project.

-What the app can do so far
+#### What the app can do so far
-* Play local songs like a simple music player.
+* Play local songs like a simple music player
 * Connect to other devices over a Wifi-Direct group
-* Two and more devices running the app and joining a WifiDirect netowork together can share their music libraries with each other and play any song from each other's phone.
-Very bare bones feature working right now with quite a lot of bugs.
+* Two and more devices running the app and joining a WifiDirect network together can share their music libraries with each other and play any song from each other's device.
+The song isn't buffered though, it starts playing only once the entire song file has been downloaded, which can take a while